joysmith/c-/1 basic.md

 ### 34. While Loops<a id="040"></a>

-simple for loop
+Example simple for loop

-- when we know how many times we want to repeat
+- when we know how many times we want to repeat, we use for loop.

 ```cpp
 #include <iostream>